Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Results

 The measurable starlight attenuation is limited both intrinsically, by radiative light from bends and the scattered light from the components, specifically the MMI, and extrinsically, by fabrication imperfections such as waveguide asymmetry and under-etching.
 The following simulations quantify both effects.

-The scattered light from a starlight injection was simulated as a point-source input equally into the two outer input ports with a 180° phase offset.
-Ideally, the null depth in the tri-coupler simulations, constructed mathematically, should be limited only by the simulation's numerical precision floor of approximately 80\,dB ($10^{-8}$: the smallest number detected at the simulations' beginning).
-However, the destructive interference in the simulations' central output waveguide was limited by scattered light.
+The scattered light from starlight injection was simulated as a point-source input equally into the two outer input ports with a 180° phase offset.
+Ideally, the null depth in the tri-coupler simulations should be limited only by the simulation's numerical precision floor of approximately 80\,dB ($10^{-8}$).